TrustSource/ts-node-client/README.md

     - options: **--credentials** and **--credentialsFile** instead you should use **--config**.
     - option **--baseUrl** instead you should use **--url**.
 - Added:
     - option **--config**.
-It is similar to credentials but it will contains any config information.
+It is similar to credentials, but it will contain any config information.
     - option **--url**.
 It is similar to baseUrl.
     - option **--apiKey** and **--userName** so it will be unnecessary to create `.tsrc.json` file.
     - options **--version** and **--help**.
-    - options shortcuts.
+    - options shortcut.

 ## License
 [Apache-2.0](https://github.com/TrustSource/ts-node-client/blob/master/LICENSE)